Anomalies in Hadronic $B$ Decays

 In all of these puzzles, one has a set of $B$ decays whose amplitudes are related, either by a symmetry, or simply by having the same quark-level decay.
 The $\btopik$ puzzle involves the four decays $B^+\to\pi^0 K^+$, $B^+\to\pi^+ K^0$, $B^0\to\pi^- K^+$, and $B^0\to\pi^0 K^0$, whose amplitudes form an isospin quadrilateral.
 U spin relates the decays $B_{d,s}^0\to P^\pm P^{\prime\mp}$, where $P$ and $P'$ are each $\pi$ or $K$.
 And $B_s^0\to K^0\ok$ is related to $B_s^0\to K^+ K^-$ by isospin, to $B^0\to K^0\ok$ by U spin, and to $B^+\to\pi^+ K^0$ by virtue of having the same quark-level decay.
 In each set of related decays, the puzzle arises because it is found that the measured values of the observables of all the related decays are not consistent with one another.

 The key point here is that all of these $B \to PP$ decays are related to one another by flavor SU(3) symmetry [SU(3)$_F$].
-By performing a global fit to all the $B \to PP$ observables under the assumption of SU(3)$_F$, these puzzles can be combined, and one can quantify just how well (or poorly) the standard model (SM) explains the data.
+By performing a global fit to all the $B \to PP$ observables under the assumption of SU(3)$_F$, these puzzles can be combined, and one can quantify just how well (or poorly) the data is explained by the SU(3)$_F$ limit of the standard model (SM$_{\rm{SU(3)}_F}$).
 Analyses of this type were done many years ago \cite{Chiang:2004nm}, using diagrams as the theoretical parameters and making dynamical assumptions in order to neglect certain diagrams.
 But today there is enough data that no approximations are necessary -- a full SU(3)$_F$ fit can be performed.
 There are even enough observables in the fit to quantify a number of SU(3)$_F$-breaking effects.
 As we will see, there are serious discrepancies with the SM.

 We are interested in charmless $B \to PP$ decays, which are associated with the transitions ${\bar b} \to {\bar u} u {\bar q}$ and ${\bar b} \to {\bar q}$, $q = d, s$.
 The weak Hamiltonian is \cite{Buchalla:1995vs} \bea H_W &=& \frac{G_F}{\sqrt{2}} \sum_{q=d,s}\left(\lambda_u^{(q)}\left[c_1({\bar b}u)_{V-A}({\bar u}q)_{V-A}\right.\right. \nn \\ && \left.\left. +~c_2 ({\bar b}q)_{V-A}({\bar u}u)_{V-A}\right] - \lambda_t^{(q)} \sum_{i=3}^{7} c_i Q_i^{(q)} \right) ~, \eea where $\lambda_{q'}^{(q)} = V_{q'b}^* V_{q'q}$, $q=d,s$, $q' = u,c,t$.
 Here the $c_i$ ($i = 1$-10) are Wilson coefficients, and $Q_i^{(q)}$ represent penguin operators of two kinds: gluonic ($i = 3$-6) and electroweak ($i = 7$-10). $H_W$ transforms as a ${\bf 3^*_1}$, ${\bf 3^*_2}$, ${\bf 6}$, or ${\bf 15^*}$ of SU(3)$_F$.
 The initial $B$ is a ${\bf 3}$ and the final state is $({\bf 8} \times {\bf 8})_s = {\bf 1} + {\bf 8} + {\bf 27}$.
 Putting these all together, charmless $B \to PP$ decays are described by seven reduced matrix elements (RMEs).
 These are: \bea \lambda_u^{(q)} &:& A_1 = \langle {\bf 1} || {\bf 3^*_1} || {\bf 3} \rangle ~,~ A_8 = \langle {\bf 8} || {\bf 3^*_1} || {\bf 3} \rangle ~,~ \nn \\ \lambda_t^{(q)} &:& B_1 = \langle {\bf 1} || {\bf 3^*_2} || {\bf 3} \rangle ~,~ B_8 = \langle {\bf 8} || {\bf 3^*_2} || {\bf 3} \rangle ~, \nn \\ \lambda_u^{(q)}~{\&}~\lambda_t^{(q)} &:& R_8 = \langle {\bf 8} || {\bf 6} || {\bf 3} \rangle ~,~ P_8 = \langle {\bf 8} || {\bf 15^*} || {\bf 3} \rangle ~,~ \nn \\ && ~~~~~~~~ P_{27} = \langle {\bf 27} || {\bf 15^*} || {\bf 3} \rangle~. ~~ \eea If SU(3)$_F$ is unbroken, these RMEs are the same for $\Delta S=0$ and $\Delta S=1$ decays.
 However, they can be different if SU(3)$_F$-breaking effects are allowed.